Graphic: Silhouette of a child in profile, with an illustration of the brain.

 Graphic: An illustration of a gauge or meter, with the needle leaning toward the right.

 Severe TBI can lead to permanent disability and even death.

 75% of brain injuries are mild (not life-threatening).
-Concussion is a type of mild TBI.
+Concussion is a type of mild TBI.2

-All types of TBI can seriously affect a child’s daily life.
+All TBI can seriously affect a child’s daily life.

 Graphic: Silhouettes of children in profile, each containing an icon representing different brain functions that can be affected by TBI: Dialog bubbles representing speech, left and right arrows representing movement and mobility, gears representing thinking and memory, and a smiley face and a frowning face representing personality or mood.

 Brain injury can cause problems with speaking or understanding, movement or mobility, thinking or memory, and personality or mood.